noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 to get started!

 ## Shared Settings
-Shared settings are similar to the old Build Settings window form previous Unity versions.
-They are basically the default settings any build is based on unless it overrides anything.
+Shared settings are similar to the old Build Settings window from previous Unity versions.
+They are basically the default settings any build is based on unless they are overriden.
 The default player settings are located under Edit > Project Settings > Player.
+You can also get to them by clicking the Player Settings button at the top of the Build Profiles Window.
 The default scene list is located in the Build Profiles window.
 If you look on the left, there is a list of supported platforms.
 At the top of them is a section called Scene List.
 Here you can add scenes to your build like you would in Unity before.
 Build profiles can override this list if you want them to!

 ## Platforms
 Along the left of the Build Profiles window, there is a list of all the platforms supported by Unity that you can export for.
 Platforms that are greyed out are not currently installed.
 If you click one of them, it will prompt you to install that platform from the Unity Hub.
 For platforms that are installed, you can click them to configure settings for just that platform.
-You can also override player settings or the scene list for just that platform if needed.
+These also count as shared settings that all build profiles inherit from.

 ## Build Profiles
 [📓](https://docs.unity3d.com/6000.0/Documentation/Manual/BuildSettings.html)
-(You can create Build Profiles in the bottom left of the Build Profiles window.
+You can create Build Profiles in the bottom left of the Build Profiles window.
 Build Profiles are saved as an asset in your project, which means they can be re-used or submitted to version control.
 When you go to create a build profile, Unity will prompt you for what platform you would like this build profile to be for.
 You can select any of the ones you have installed.
 Then click Add Profile.
 Now select your new build profile and if it is not already and click Switch